Lawrence Donald Soens: Resignation and legacy

-On June 8, 2005, Soens and the diocese were sued by a man who accused Soens of fondling him starting in 1963 when Soens was director at Regina Catholic High School in Iowa City.
-On November 6, 2008, the diocesan review board for the Diocese of Sioux City reported that there were credible accusations that Soens had sexually abused minors.
+In June 2005, Soens and the diocese were sued by a man who accused Soens of fondling him starting in 1963 when Soens was director at Regina Catholic High School in Iowa City.
+In November 2008, the diocesan review board for Sioux City reported that there were credible accusations that Soens had sexually abused minors.
 Thirty-one men had accused him of abusing them between 1950 and 1983.
 His case was referred to the Vatican for further action.

 Lawrence Soens died in Sioux City, Iowa, on November 1, 2021, at age 95.